Why Is My Dog a Picky Eater?

 Here are some tips for dealing with a picky eater that is otherwise a healthy dog:

-• Try a food topper.
+- Try a food topper.
 For your dog’s next meal, try offering them a variety of different toppers to see what they like.
-You can try different brands, flavors, and textures.
+You can try a spoonful of different brands, flavors, and textures.

-• Add warm water or bone broth to dry food.
-If your dog prefers wet food, you can add warm water or broth to their dry food to make it more moist.
-This can also help to make your dog’s meals more flavorful.
+- Add warm water or bone broth to dry food.
+If your dog prefers wet food, you can add warm water or chicken broth to their dry food to make it more moist.
+Mimicking wet dog food can help make your dog’s meals more flavorful.

-• Mix in healthy human food.
-If you’re struggling to get your dog to eat, you can try mixing in some dog-safe human food.
-Plain, boiled chicken breast, broccoli, banana, carrots, green beans, and apples are all great mix-in options.
+- Mix in healthy human food.
+If you’re struggling to get your dog to eat, you can try mixing in some dog-safe human food in your dog’s bowl.
+Plain, boiled chicken breast, and veggies like broccoli, sweet potatoes, banana, blueberries, carrots, green beans, and apples are all great mix-in options.
 Just be careful not to overdo it.